open-telemetry/opentelemetry-java-examples/resource-detection-gcp/README.md

 ## Running in Google Kubernetes Engine

 > [!NOTE]
 > Make sure that kubectl is installed and configured to access a GKE cluster.
-Relevant documentation can be found [here](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#run_against_a_specific_cluster).
+Relevant documentation can be found in the [GKE cluster access guide](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#run_against_a_specific_cluster).

 To spin it up on your own GKE cluster, run the following: